thisLexic/ai-cookbook/1-img-recognizer/README.md

 ```

 - Since a trained model takes inputs and has outputs like a program, a model can be used in any arbitrary code.
 However, deployment is still trickier than with classic programs.

+# GPU RAM vs CPU RAM
+When CPU RAM runs out of memory, it will perform swapping.
+It will store the data from RAM into the hard drive for later use.
+GPU RAM does not have swapping.
+Once it is filled, you're done.
+With this, make sure to close notebooks that use GPU RAM once you are done.